veraniacalderon/surfs_up/README.md

 ![december_tight_layout](https://user-images.githubusercontent.com/102995385/188296550-1a1532a7-d17d-4933-b5f1-a139e7aaefe4.png)

 ## Key Points
-    1.
-    2.
-    3.
+    1. Junes average temperature is 74.9 degrees Farhenhit, averaging more than December which is 71 degrees Farhenhit.
+    2. June shows highers numbers in 80 degrees and above, where December shows lower numbers for 80 degrees but higher numbers for 70.
+    3. The graph also shows a low amount of times that it gets low as 55 degrees and as for June it gets low to 65.

 # Summary
+To begin,

-Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+---two additional queries that you would perform to gather more weather data for June and December.